- How progress is measured (points or amount spent)

 Choosing the right setup

-Your milestone type and timeframe should reflect your program goals:- Want to encourage engagement beyond purchases? → Points-based milestones
+Your milestone type and timeframe should reflect your program goals: Choose a milestone type:- Want to encourage engagement beyond purchases? → Points-based

 - Want customers to stay active every year? → Calendar year